vl2g/ChapVidMR/README.md

 # ChapVidMR: Chapter-Based Video Moment Retrieval using Natural Language Queries
-Code and Data for our ICVGIP 2024 Paper
+Official Code and Data for our ICVGIP 2024 Paper

 This codebase consists of the following three directories: